Structured Job Interviews

 How to Prepare

 Make sure you know how your skills and qualifications fit the particular job.
 Also, look back at the job listing, and underline the job requirements.
 Then, make a list of your skills and abilities that match those requirements.
 Make sure you are prepared to explain how you have demonstrated those skills and abilities in the workplace.
-Also, review some common interview questions, as well as common interview questions for the particular job.
+Also, review some common interview questions, as well as common interview questions for a particular job.